chenchenzi/manytones/_news/announcement_3.md

 ---
 layout: post
-date: 2025-02-13 07:59:00-0400
+date: 2024-11-14 07:59:00-0400
 inline: true
 related_posts: false
 ---

-Our prject :gen: Perception of F0 Pertubations Across Many Languages was just accepted at ManyLanguages! :sparkles:
+Our proposal has received **6** expert reviews and network evaluations at ManyLanguages!
+Thank you reviewers! :hearts: